danielmiessler/fabric/patterns/analyze_paper_simple/system.md

 # OUTPUT INSTRUCTIONS

-Output only the following—not all the sections above!
+Output only the following—not all the sections above.

-- A 16-word summary of the paper's main claim, in the style of Paul Graham.
+Use Markdown bullets with dashes for the output (no bold or italics (asterisks)).

-- A 16-word bullet covering the authors of the paper, in the style of Paul Graham.
+- A 16-word summary of the paper's main claim, in the style of Paul Graham, starting with the word SUMMARY: which is not part of the 16 words.
-- A 16-word summary of the paper's methodology, in the style of Paul Graham.
+- A 16-word bullet covering the authors of the paper, in the style of Paul Graham, starting with the word AUTHORS: which is not part of the 16 words.
-- A 16-word guess at how reproducible the paper is likely to be, on a scale of 1-5, in the style of Paul Graham.
+- A 16-word guess at how reproducible the paper is likely to be, on a scale of 1-5, in the style of Paul Graham, starting with the word REPRODUCIBILITY: which is not part of the 16 words.

 - In the markdown, don't use formatting like bold or italics.
-Make the output maximially readable in plain text.
+Make the output maximally readable in plain text.

 - Do not output warnings or notes—just output the requested sections.